-The University of Utah’s Postgraduate Year Two (PGY2) Pharmacy Residency in Internal Medicine is an organized, directed, postgraduate training program in internal medicine pharmacy practice and education.
-Two PGY2 resident positions will be available each year.
+The University of Utah’s Postgraduate Year Two (PGY-2) Pharmacy Residency in Internal Medicine is an organized, directed, postgraduate training program in internal medicine pharmacy practice and academia.
+Three PGY-2 resident positions will be available each year.
 Required experiences will consist of rounding and providing clinical pharmacy services for one of the Internal Medicine teams at the University of Utah Health Care.
 The resident will provide clinical pharmacy services for the Internal Medicine teams at the University of Utah Hospital.
-Four months of the year will be spent providing clinical pharmacy services with the Internal medicine teams staffed by internists and three months of the year will be spent providing clinical pharmacy services with the Internal medicine teams staffed by pulmonologists.
-Four months of the year will be spent in elective acute care experiences of the resident’s choice that may include but are not limited to: cardiology, neurology, infectious disease, emergency medicine, medical intensive care, psychiatric medicine, solid organ transplant.
+Five months of the year will be spent providing clinical pharmacy services with the Internal medicine teams staffed by internists and three months of the year will be spent providing clinical pharmacy services with the Internal medicine teams staffed by pulmonologists.
+Three months of the year will be spent in elective acute care experiences of the resident’s choice that may include but are not limited to: cardiology, neurology, infectious disease, emergency medicine, medical intensive care, and solid organ transplant.
 Residents will provide longitudinal clinical pharmacy service at the University of Utah Adult Cystic Fibrosis Transitions of Care clinic.

 Highlights of Experience

 Candidates must graduate from an ACPE-accredited pharmacy program with a doctor of pharmacy degree (or equivalent combination of education and clinical experience) with a minimum GPA of 3.1 on a 4.0 scale.
 Residents must have completed an accredited PGY-1 pharmacy residency program.
 Applicants must be eligible for Utah licensure and are expected to obtain licensure as a pharmacist in Utah within the first 60 days of the start of the program year.

 Recruitment and Selection

-The following information must be submitted via Pharmacy Online Residency Application System (PHORCAS) by the first Thursday in January for the applicant to be considered for an onsite interview:
+The following information must be submitted by the date specified on the residency application for the applicant to be considered for an onsite interview:

 - Curriculum vitae